 As another alternative to pricey presents, utilize your unique skills and talents by making handcrafted gifts.
 People love jars of preserves, which can be made festive with pretty jam jar toppers.
 Or if you’ve got photographic, painting, knitting or baking talents, people would love a free photo session, container of Christmas goodies, handmade socks or sweaters or a new painting as a gift.

 Look for free events and activities that you can enjoy as a family such as ice skating on Charlie Lake, tobogganing or walk your neighborhood to enjoy the holiday lights.

 You might want to suggest to grandparents or relatives a truly practical gift for the kids: contributing to or even starting a savings account or Registered Education Savings Plan (RESP).
 This is the opportunity for the children to learn money-saving lessons and start their journey down the road to financial literacy.
 Your North Peace Savings & Credit Union (NPSCU) adviser can help initiate a savings plans for the kids that relatives can contribute to.

 The greatest Christmas gift of all is being with family and sharing the joy of the season.
 We here at NPSCU are grateful to have shared 2022 with you, and we wish all our members happiness, health and financial wellness in the New Year.

-Shannon Luscombe, Manager, Retail Advisory with North Peace Savings and Credit Union with a decade of experience working within the Credit Union system.
-She moved from Vancouver Island in 2019 to be with her husband who works in the Oil & Gas industry, bringing with her, Credit Union knowledge and experience to join the NPSCU team.
-She has a passion for helping Members succeed in achieving their financial goals, by sharing strategies and advice gained…read more
+Shannon Luscombe, Manager, Retail Advisory with North Peace Savings with a decade of experience working within the Credit Union system.
+She moved from Vancouver Island in 2019 to be with her husband who works in the Oil & Gas industry, bringing with her, Credit Union knowledge and experience to join the NPS team.
+She has a passion for helping Members succeed in achieving their financial goals, by sharing strategies and advice gained from a combination…read more